tigerbeetle/tigerbeetle/docs/DESIGN.md

 * The system clock may jump backwards or forwards in time, at any time.

-* NTP can help, but we do not depend on NTP.
+* NTP can help, but we cannot depend on NTP for strict serializability.

+* NTP may stop working because of a network partition, which may not impact TigerBeetle.
+We therefore need to detect when a TigerBeetle cluster's clocks are not being synchronized by NTP, so that financial transaction timestamps are accurate and within the operator's tolerance for error.

 ## Timestamps